Sionedeat/Sionedeat/README.md

-- 👋 Hi, I’m @Sionedeat
+- 👋 Hi, I’m @Megha bhawnani
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning language c and python(advanced)
 - 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me bhawnanimegha31@gmail.com
+- 📫 How to reach me bhawnanimegha@gmail.com

 <!---
 Sionedeat/Sionedeat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.